Albert II of Monaco: Military service

-Prince Albert's mother, Princess Grace, died at age 52 as a result of injuries sustained in a car accident in 1982.
-In 2017, the Prince stated during an interview that his mother's death was a traumatic event for him and his family, revealing that his father was "never the same man" after the loss.
+Albert's mother, Grace, died at age 52 as a result of injuries sustained in a car accident in 1982.
+In 2017, he stated in an interview that his mother's death was a traumatic event for him and his family, revealing that his father was "never the same man" after the loss.

 Sports career

-Albert was an enthusiastic sportsman, participating in cross country, javelin throwing, handball, judo, swimming, tennis, rowing, sailing, skiing, squash and fencing.
+Albert was an enthusiastic sportsman, participating in cross-country, javelin throwing, handball, judo, swimming, tennis, rowing, sailing, skiing, squash, and fencing.
 He became a judo black belt in 1985.

-Albert competed in the bobsleigh at five consecutive Winter Olympics for Monaco, taking part in both the two-man and four-man events.
-In the two-man bobsleigh Albert finished 25th at the 1988 games in Calgary, 43rd at the 1992 games in Albertville, and 31st at the 1994 games.
-In the four-man bobsleigh Albert finished 27th in 1992, 26th at the 1994 games in Lillehammer, and 28th at both the 1998 games in Nagano and the 2002 games in Salt Lake City.
+Albert competed in bobsleigh at five consecutive Winter Olympic Games for Monaco, taking part in both the two-man and four-man events.
+In the two-man bobsleigh, Albert finished 25th at the 1988 games in Calgary, 43rd at the 1992 games in Albertville, and 31st at the 1994 games in Lillehammer.
+In the four-man bobsleigh, he finished 27th in 1992, 26th at the 1994 games in Lillehammer, and 28th at both the 1998 games in Nagano and the 2002 games in Salt Lake City.
 Albert was Monaco's flag bearer at the 1988, 1994, and 1998 Winter Olympics.
-He also took part in the 1985 Paris–Dakar Rally, but did not complete it.
+He also took part in the 1985 Paris–Dakar Rally but did not complete it.
 Albert has been a member of the International Olympic Committee since 1985, and his maternal grandfather, John B. Kelly Sr., and maternal uncle, John B. Kelly Jr., were both Olympic medalists in rowing.
-In 2017 Albert gained OLY post-nominal status under his competition name of Albert Grimaldi.
+In 2017, Albert gained OLY post-nominal status under his competition name of Albert Grimaldi.

-On 31 March 2005, following consultation with the Crown Council of Monaco, the Palais Princier announced that Albert would take over the duties of his father as regent since Rainier was no longer able to exercise his princely functions.
+On 31 March 2005, following consultation with the Crown Council of Monaco, the Palais Princier announced that Albert would take over his father's duties as regent since Rainier was no longer able to exercise his princely functions.